-During the Admissions process practitioners explain to every parents/carers that if their child is absent due to sickness or holiday they must inform the Pre-School's Management team by telephone.
-If a child does not arrive for their expected session the DSL will contact the parent/carer to find out the reason for their non-attendance.
+During the Admissions process practitioners explain to every parents/carers that if their child is absent due to sickness or holiday they must inform the Pre-School's Management team by telephone (emails or text messages are not accepted).
+If a child does not arrive for their expected session the DSL will contact the parent/carer to find out the reason for their non - attendance.
 If the DSL cannot contact the parents/carers and has concerns for the family, including repeated absences/fears they have moved out of the area, the DSL will contact C-SPA or Police.
 Please also see our 'Health and Safety Policy', 'Emergency Closure Policy', 'Arrivals and Departure Procedure', 'Induction Checklist' and 'Child Contract'.